Central West Weather

 Central West Forecast

-Thursday Hot and mostly sunny.
-Slight (20%) chance of a shower in the southeast in the afternoon and evening.
+Tuesday Partly cloudy.
+Medium (40%) chance of showers west of Longreach in the morning and afternoon.
 Near zero chance of rain elsewhere.
-The chance of a thunderstorm in the afternoon and evening.
-Winds N/NE 20 to 30 km/h becoming light in the early afternoon.
+The chance of a thunderstorm in the morning and afternoon.
+Winds NE 15 to 20 km/h becoming light during the afternoon.

 Central West Weather Forecasts